Uniform global stability of switched nonlinear systems in the Koopman operator framework: Preliminaries

+\begin{remark} In the case of the Hardy space, Assumptions \ref{assump_hyperbolic} and \ref{assumption:general} are imposed on the unit polydisk (or hypercube) without loss of generality.
+They could be imposed on a larger or smaller polydisk $\mathbb{D}^n(\rho)$ (or hypercube $\mathbb{X}^n(\rho)$), with $\rho\neq 1$, and then re-expressed on the unit polydisk (or hypercube) through a proper rescaling of the state variables.
+The same is true for the stability results derived throughout the paper, which are also valid on the unit polydisk without loss of generality. \end{remark}

+When the vector field generates a holomorphic flow that is invariant in $\mathbb{D}^n$ (or $\mathbb{X}^n$), we can define the Koopman semigroup on $\mathbb{H}^2(\mathbb{D}^n)$ (or $\mathbb{H}^2(\mathbb{X}^n)$).
+However, we will not impose here the flow to be holomorphic on $\mathbb{D}^n$, mainly because this is a strong condition that restricts the form of the vector field (see the works \cite{chen2016parametric, contreras2011semigroups}), and therefore the applicability of our results.
+In addition, according to \cite{russo2022liouville}, strong properties of the Koopman generator and semigroup (e.g. boundedness, compactness, etc.) cannot be assumed, unless the dynamics is linear.
+However, as shown in Remark \ref{rem:assmp2}, the Koopman generator $L_F$ is a densely defined operator on $\mathbb{H}^2(\mathbb{D}^n)$.
+Furthermore, since the Hardy space is composed by analytic functions on $\mathbb{D}^n$ and the domain of the Koopman operator $L_F$ is nontrivial by Assumption \ref{assumption:general}, then $L_F$ is a closed operator on $\mathbb{H}^2(\mathbb{D}^n)$ (see \cite{rosenfeld2019occupation} Theorem 4.2).

-\begin{remark} We note that, since $L_F e_0=0$, the first row and column of $\bar{L}_F$ contains only zero entries.
-By removing the first row and column, one obtains the representation of the restriction of the Koopman generator to the subspace of functions $f$ that satisfy $f(0)=0$.
+\paragraph*{Koopman infinite matrix} Now, we derive the form of the Koopman matrix in the case of a basis of monomials.
+We first note that $L_F e_0=0$ so that the first row and column of the Koopman matrix $\bar{L}_F$ contain only zero entries.
+By removing them, one obtains the representation of the restriction of the Koopman generator to the subspace of functions $f$ that satisfy $f(0)=0$.
 This subspace is spanned by the basis $(e_k)_{k\geq 1}$.
-Note that $k_z-k_0$ belongs to this subspace, since \eqref{eq:cauchy_kernel} implies that $k_z(0)-k_0(0)=0$. \end{remark}
+Note that $k_z-k_0$ belongs to this subspace, since \eqref{eq:cauchy_kernel} implies that $k_z(0)-k_0(0)=0$.